Showing posts with label friends. Show all posts

 What is marine debris?

-.Marine debris is the name given to trash that liters our coasts and oceans.
+Marine debris is the name for trash that litter our coasts and oceans.

-It includes all the objects found in the marine and coastal environments that do not naturally occur there.
-Marine debris is not only a hazard to ships, divers, and beach-goers, but it also creates a serious threat to our precious marine life.
+It includes all the objects found in marine and coastal environments that do not naturally occur there.
+Marine debris is not only a hazard to ships, divers, and beachgoers but also creates a serious threat to our precious marine life.

-.Marine debris consists of articles that have been made by people and deliberately discarded or accidentally lost.
-In most cases, it is the result of careless handling or disposal of items of solid waste, including containers of liquid waste.
-However, it can also be materials lost at sea in bad weather, like fishing gear and cargo.
+Marine debris consists of articles made by people and deliberately discarded or accidentally lost.
+In most cases, it results from careless handling or disposal of solid waste items, including liquid waste containers; it can also be materials lost at sea in bad weather, like fishing gear and cargo.

-.Marine debris consists mostly of snowy degradable waste items made of persistent materials such as plastic, polystyrene, metals, and glass from a large number of different sources.
+Marine debris consists mostly of snowy, degradable waste made of persistent materials such as plastic, polystyrene, metals, and glass from a wide variety of different sources.

-(thrown or lost into the sea): brought indirectly to the sea with rivers, sewage, stormwater, or winds: left by people on beaches and shores.
+(thrown or lost into the sea): brought indirectly to the sea with rivers, sewage, stormwater, or winds, which are left by people on beaches and shores.

 Where is marine debris found:

 .
-Marine debris is found everywhere around the world, in marine and coastal environments.
+Marine debris is found everywhere worldwide, in marine and coastal environments.

 .Marine debris can be blown around and is found floating on the water's surface.
 Almost 90% of floating marine debris is plastic.

 .
-Marine debris is found mixed in the water column, from the surface to the bottom of the ocean.
+Marine debris is mixed in the water column, from the surface to the bottom of the ocean.

 .Marine debris is found on the seabed.
-It could be that as much as 70% of all marine debris sinks to the bottom of the seabed, both in shallow coastal areas and deeper parts of the ocean.
+As much as 70% of all marine debris sinks to the bottom of the seabed, both in shallow coastal areas and deeper parts of the ocean.

 .Marine debris is found lying on beaches and shores.